KimbaRiRi/kimbariri.github.io/_notes/about this page.md

 ## Next Milestone is...
-- [WIP] Start migrating css to scss format
+- [x] Start migrating css to scss format
 - [WIP] Add 2nd post
 - [ ] Start migrating all js within html pages and markdowns within organised folder structures
 - [ ] Configure the Obsidian redirect link into based on the folder structure